 Clifton is a tiny town located in the state of Virginia.
-With a population of 293 people and four constituent neighborhoods, Clifton is the 340th largest community in Virginia.
+With a population of 241 people and just one neighborhood, Clifton is the 383rd largest community in Virginia.
 Much of the housing stock in Clifton was built prior to World War II, making it one of the older and more historic towns in the country.

 Clifton home prices are not only among the most expensive in Virginia, but Clifton real estate also consistently ranks among the most expensive in America.

-Clifton is a decidedly white-collar town, with fully 92.31% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clifton is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Clifton who work in management occupations (28.67%), business and financial occupations (18.18%), and sales jobs (10.49%).
+Clifton is a decidedly white-collar town, with fully 96.30% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clifton is a town of managers, professionals, and service providers.
+There are especially a lot of people living in Clifton who work in management occupations (20.99%), food service (13.58%), and business and financial occupations (13.58%).

 In addition, Clifton is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.